 Acid Test Ratio (Quick Ratio) Formula

-Acid test ratio (quick ratio) is used to understand how well the company’s cash or near cash assets could cover the short term debts in the coming twelve months.
+Acid test ratio (quick ratio) is calculated to comprehend if the firm’s cash or near cash assets could cover the short-term debts in the next twelve months.

-Acid test ratio formula makes the calculation by dividing the summation of the Cash, Cash Equivalents, Marketable Securities, Current Accounts Receivables by Total Current Liabilities.
+The acid test ratio formula calculates the result by dividing the summation of the Cash, Cash Equivalents, Marketable Securities, Current Accounts Receivables by Total Current Liabilities.

 Acid Test Ratio Examples

-Power Co. is a construction firm, active in the middle east.
+Power Co. is a housing company, active in the north east.
 The below table demonstrates the current assets and current liabilities of Power Co.